 If you leave a message, an English-speaking representative will call back in one or two days.
 If you miss that call, however, you will need to leave another message to start the process all over again.

-The return caller knew next to nothing about the technical details of Forious faucets, however, and could not answer even basic questions about the company or its products.
+The return caller knew next to nothing about the technical details of Forius faucets, however, and could not answer even basic questions about the company or its products.
+Her function is to handle warranty and replacement parts request, and that's all she knew how to do.

-A warranty claim sent by email or telephone will get a response that requests a screenshot of the "faucet order ID", whatever that is, and "images or a video (espeially of the problem location)."
+For a warranty claim you will need to email a copy of the "faucet order ID", presumbly an invoice or online order confirmation, and "images or a video (espeially of the problem location)."

 An Old Plumber's Trick